 T2 Biosystems, Inc. (the "Company") was incorporated on April 27, 2006 as a Delaware corporation with operations based in Lexington, Massachusetts.
 The Company is an in vitro diagnostics company that has developed an innovative and proprietary technology platform that offers a rapid, sensitive and simple alternative to existing diagnostic methodologies.
 The Company is using its T2 Magnetic Resonance technology ("T2MR") to develop a broad set of applications aimed at lowering mortality rates, improving patient outcomes and reducing the cost of healthcare by helping medical professionals make targeted treatment decisions earlier.
 T2MR enables rapid detection of pathogens, biomarkers and other abnormalities in a variety of unpurified patient sample types, including whole blood, plasma, serum, saliva, sputum, cerebral spinal fluid and urine, and can detect cellular targets at limits of detection as low as one colony forming unit per milliliter ("CFU/mL").
 The Company's initial development efforts target sepsis and Lyme disease, which are areas of significant unmet medical need in which existing therapies could be more effective with improved diagnostics.
 On September 22, 2014, the Company received market clearance from the U.S. Food and Drug Administration ("FDA") for its first two products, the T2Dx Instrument (the "T2Dx") and T2Candida Panel ("T2Candida").
 On May 24, 2018, the Company received market clearance from the FDA for its T2Bacteria Panel ("T2Bacteria").
+On February 6, 2019, the FDA granted the Company's T2Resistance Panel designation as a Breakthrough Device.
+On August 2, 2019, the Center for Medicare & Medicaid Services (CMS) granted approval for a New Technology Add-on Payment for the T2Bacteria Panel for fiscal year 2020.
+A COVID-19 test is under development that will detect the presence of the SARS-CoV-2 virus in swab samples collected from a patient's nose or mouth.

-The Company has devoted substantially all of its efforts to research and development, business planning, recruiting management and technical staff, acquiring operating assets, raising capital, and, most recently, the commercialization and improvement of its existing products.
+The Company has devoted substantially all of its efforts to research and development, business planning, recruiting management and technical staff, acquiring operating assets, raising capital and, most recently, the commercialization and improvement of its existing products.